Pau Hana Malibu Classic Review

 Our Analysis and Test Results

-The Malibu Classic is available in three different colors — wood, white, and aqua — with our personal preference being for the wood version, which is the version we tested.
-This SUP also includes a paddle, making it a great package for someone starting out looking for a complete package to get out on the water.
+The Malibu Classic is decently priced and includes a paddle, making it a great choice for someone starting out looking for a complete package to get out on the water.

 Performance Comparison